oaklander/don-dash/README.md

 ### Never, EVER run this on a port accessible to other hosts on your LAN or WAN.
 This tool requires a full-access key to initiate scans, and anyone hitting the (NOT HTTPS) web interface will be able to manipulate your account.

+### If you don't have any CSM policies attached to the group the agent instantiates into, you'll get errors if you try to use /app/scan_with_halo.sh

 Set the following environment variables before you run the container.